mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Question:** I still don’t understand the statement, “The body does not exist.”
 When he stubbed his toe, and he said, “This body does not exist,” or something like that?

 **Katagiri:** Well, if you use the term “body and mind,” already that is the *image* of the body and mind.
-You are already taken in by the [word], the trick, already.
+You are already taken in by the [word], [tricked], already.
 “The body and mind doesn’t exist” means, well, body and mind is what?
 Body and mind is nothing but a being which exists, right now, right here, beyond good or bad, right and wrong.
 So the body is what?
 Well, maybe a very important thing, but on the other hand, it’s not important.
-So if you judge the body from your mind – in other words, if you see the body after something, before something – if you understand the body before and after, always there is [objection then].
+So if you judge the body from your mind – in other words, if you see the body *after* something, *before* something – if you understand the body before and after, always there is *[unintelligible]*.
 But really, body and mind is just the being becoming one with you, becoming one with some event.

 If you strike your toes on the rock, your body and mind – what?
 Nothing but the toes.
 The toes exemplify your whole body and mind.
 So, toes, [or] your body, are just a being as it is, beyond human speculation.
 Before you see your body *before*, something happens.
 And also if you see your body *after* something happens, you can say, “that is the body”; that’s why you attach to it and scream, “Ouch!”
-But right in the middle of occurrence, [there is] no idea of body, because toes and rock are just one.
+But right in the middle of occurrence, [body just is].
+[There is] no idea of body, because toes and rock are just one.
 That’s all.
-[By what conditions, elements?]
+By what?
+Conditioned element.
 Just one.
 Your toes are used perfectly for the rock, fitting into it.
 That’s all.
 Something happens.

 **Same person:** Why does the pain [continue]?
 Is that your mind attaching to it and *[unintelligible]*?

 **Katagiri:** Yes.
 Pain is sort of the image of some of your experience.
 [Real] pain is no pain.
-But if your mind attaches to something, sometimes it is called pain, sometimes it is called pleasure.
+But if your mind attaches to something, it is called pain sometimes, it is called pleasure sometimes.
 Your toe, your body, is just one with the rock, right in the middle of the event.
 No idea of body, no idea of rock, no idea of toe, no idea of pain.
-Just all things put together, combined; they combine and appear.
+Just all things put together; they combine and [appear].
 In this realm, there is no confusion; just all things put together.
 And after that, immediately, mind attaches to it, and then you say, “Body.
 I have a toe.”
 And then you say, “Ouch!”

 That’s why he said, “Body and mind doesn’t exist; from where does the pain come?”
 Actually, pain comes from no abode. *No abode* means just the functioning of the two things, rock and toe.
-Just function, total dynamic working, that’s all.
+Just the function, total dynamic working, that’s all.
 Within this, no pain.

 Sort of [like] death.
-If you become one with the death: no pain, no pleasure, nothing.
-Just dynamic working between death and us. *After* that, immediately I say, “Ah, this is death!”
+If I become one with the death: no pain, no pleasure, nothing.
+Just dynamic working between death and I. *After* that, immediately I say, “Ah, this is death!”
 But it’s too late.
 We do this always in our daily living.
 “I died.
 Oh!
 This is death.” *[He laughs.]*

-And then we say that [means] body and mind exist; but I don’t think so.
-We cannot ignore that, [because] we have already mind, and also we have lots of customs we have accumulated in the past.
+And then we say that is *body and mind exist*.
+But I don’t think so.
+But we cannot ignore that, [because] we have already mind, and also we have lots of customs we have accumulated in the past.
 That’s why we have to pay careful attention to our body and mind: how to use them, perfectly fitting into certain circumstances, environment: zazen, or whatever.

 #### 1:16:36

 **Question:** You said we already have mind, and you had some other statements, Roshi.
 Does mind exist before these things take place?

-**Katagiri:** The mind ... already exists.
+**Katagiri:** Mind ... already exists.

 **Same person:** The mind is always existing?

-**Katagiri:** Exists?
+**Katagiri:** It exists.
 Of course.

 **Same person:** Independent of these things?
 Independent of toe hitting rock?

-**Katagiri:** Oh, independent.
+**Katagiri:** Oh, *independent*.
 You mean is the mind independent.
-Yes, actually mind is independent from that total dynamic working.
-Yes. *[There is some laughter.]* The original nature of the mind is already there.
+Yes, actually... mind is independent from that total dynamic working.
+Yes. *[There is some laughter.]* Because the original nature of the mind is already there.
 Original nature of the mind is what?
 Not-mind.
 No mind.
 It’s just conditioned origination, conditioned co-production.
 Function.
 That’s all.

 **Same person:** But anyway, mind exists before these things are happening.

 **Katagiri:** Yes.
 Original face of the mind is exactly the same as being.
-Just like the rock, and toes, and trees, and birds, many things.
+Just like the rock, and toes, and trees, birds, many things.
 Same.
 That’s why we call them [dharmas](glossary#dharma).
 Everything is called dharmas.
 So mind – unwholesome mind or wholesome mind, whatever kind – all are dharmas.
 Completely the same.

 **Same person:** Can we speak about mind apart from dharmas?